thedynamiclinker/sudocode/etc/apache/Alepheta 1.md

 - J(n) is not entirely clear about whether YHWH is a "good guy", and moral ambiguity is pervasive.
 - J(n) loves puns on the name of Rehoboam, seems to be writing during his rein, and criticizes him from as many plausibly deniable directions as possible.

-Using that category theoretic definition, we can recover the following text using the methods of the Nus.
+Using that category theoretic definition, we can recover the following text, using the methods of the Nus.